assaf/rack-oauth2-server/README.md

 An `Rack::OAuth2::Server::AccessToken` is created by copying values from an `AuthRequest` or `AccessGrant`, and remains in effect until revoked.
 (OAuth 2.0 access tokens can also expire, but we don't support expiration at the moment)

+### Issuer

+An issuer is a identity provider which issues assertions that may be used to obtain an access token.

 ## Credits